Want to save time and make more money?

 Going into plugins in detail is best saved for another post post but some of the excellent free plugins I’ve used and installed to enhance my site include:

-iThemes Security – For improved security and protection against malicious website hackers and bots.
+- iThemes Security – Easily increase your websites security and protection against malicious website hackers and bots.

 As well as wonderful premium plugins, such as: